Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/18/2024</td>
+<td align="center">1/19/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/jujutsu-kaisen/episode-47-shibuya-incident-gate-close-919633">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/the-rising-of-the-shield-hero/episode-12-the-ones-we-must-protect-919687">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Choso begins to realize the identity of the mastermind parasitizing<br>Geto's corpse as sorcerers gather for the final moments of<br>the Shibuya Incident.
-The special-grade sorcerer, Yuki Tsukumo, comes to<br>the rescue when they're on the verge of death.</p>
+<p align="center">Naofumi begins training in the Way of the Dragon Vein<br>with Sadeena and Gaelion.
+Back at the village, the blacksmith<br>visits, bringing new equipment for Raphtalia.
+When she tries it<br>on, it reveals a shocking secret about her past...</p>
 </td>
 </tr>
 </table>